Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 1. Select CoverageDefinition1 () in the Object Browser.

-2. Select CoverageDefinition in the Menu bar.
+2. Select CoverageDefinition in the Menu Bar.

-Creating Coverage Figure of Merit
+Creating a new Figure of Merit

 1. Insert a Figure of Merit () object using the Insert Default () method.